yoonkim/lstm-char-cnn/README.md

 The paper also runs the models on non-English data (Czech, French, German, Russian, and Spanish), from the ICML 2014 paper [Compositional Morphology for Word Representations and Language Modelling](http://arxiv.org/abs/1405.4273) by Jan Botha and Phil Blunsom.
 This can be downloaded from [Jan's website](https://bothameister.github.io).
+We also run the model on the [Reddit comments corpus](https://archive.org/details/2015_reddit_comments_corpus).

-We also provide a script to download them and save in the relevant folders (see `get_data.sh`).
+For ease of use, we provide a script to download all the data used in the paper (`get_data.sh`).
-The script further downloads the Reddit data used in the paper.
+The script also saves the downloaded data into the relevant folders.

 #### Note on PTB
 The PTB data above does not have end-of-sentence tokens for each sentence, and hence these must be